-This is just one pathway to achieve high returns through passive investing.
-Yes, in these cases, it helps to have capital to start with to get great returns, but that's something that high-income professionals should have access to with smart, intentional saving.
+This is just one pathway to achieving high returns through passive investing.
+Yes, in these cases, it helps to have the capital to start with to get great returns, but that's something that high-income professionals should have access to with smart, intentional saving.

 3) Fix and Flipping

 This is probably one of the most involved and potentially lucrative of your options, but probably carries the largest risk as well as time commitment.

 What does the term “flipping” mean?
 You've probably all seen the shows on HGTV, but it's the concept of buying a home, renovating it, and selling it at a new, higher value.